By Anne Fox

-The other side has been talking for years about overturning these laws. - every time they need to stir up the troops.
-This time the Senate actually passed it 38 - 0 and it may well be voted on in the House on July 18, 2018.
+Pro-abortion supporters have been talking for years about overturning these life-saving laws every time they need to stir up the troops.
+This time the Senate actually passed the resolution, 38 - 0, and it may well be voted on in the House on July 18, 2018.

 The truth is that Massachusetts is one of the fifteen states which have abortion enshrined in their state Constitutions.
 Overturning Roe v.
 Wade will change nothing in the state.

 It is a fact that a state Constitution can offer more rights than the federal Constitution, but not fewer.
 This developed because of voting rights.
-The Massachusetts legislature passed the Doyle-Flynn bill which stated that no state funds would be used for abortion and Governor Ed King signed it in June 1979
+The Massachusetts legislature passed the Doyle-Flynn Bill in 1979, which stated that no state funds would be used for abortion, and Governor Ed King signed in June.

 The U.S. Supreme Court had found that the Hyde Amendment, which was essentially the same, was constitutional.

-Instead of saying the Massachusetts Constitution could offer greater right to life, the Massachusetts Supreme Judicial Court looked at abortion rights and found in 1981 that the MA Constitution would offer more rights to abortion and abortion funding than the U.S. Constitution.
+Instead of saying the Massachusetts Constitution could offer a greater right to life, the Massachusetts Supreme Judicial Court looked at abortion rights and found in 1981 that the MA Constitution would offer more rights to abortion and abortion funding than the our federal Constitution.

-The Massachusetts Declaration of Rights affords a greater degree of protection to a woman's right to decide whether or not to terminate a pregnancy by abortion than does the Federal Constitution, as interpreted by Harris v.
+The Massachusetts Declaration of Rights affords a greater degree of protection to a woman to have a doctor terminate her child by abortion than does the Federal Constitution, as interpreted by Harris v.
 McRae.
 (1980).

 When Roe v.
-Wade is overturned, it will not affect the Massachusetts Constitution.
+Wade is overturned, it will not impact the Massachusetts Constitution, or our State..
 The only way we will be able to pass any abortion restrictions will be to amend the Massachusetts Constitution, not just on funding, but on abortion as a whole.